pwmarcz/fpga-tutorial/docs/verilog.md

 Trace what it will do for some inputs (for instance, 10 + 8).
 How would we write the adder in pseudocode?

-How to connect two 4-bit adders to produce an 8-bit adder?

-Now, let's try to design the same for BCD ([binary-coded decimals](https://en.wikipedia.org/wiki/Binary-coded_decimal)).
+Now, let's try to design the same for decimal digits and BCD ([binary-coded decimals](https://en.wikipedia.org/wiki/Binary-coded_decimal)).
 What kind of inputs and outputs we'll have?
 Again, let's write pseudocode.